 In 2015, CMU's undergraduate curriculum underwent a major paradigm shift.
 Faculty members expanded an Integrated Learning model of applied, problem-solving, multidisciplinary coursework that blended the institution's long-standing commitment to a liberal education - the core of all CMU degrees - with the on-going development of students' intellectual skills.
 At the lower-division level, general education was redesigned and renamed as Essential Learning to reflect its importance as the foundation to upper-division major courses.
-The Essential Learning Program has two primary components: the

-Essential Learning Core (31 semester credit hours) and the Essential Learning Capstone (4 semester credit hours based on the Maverick Milestone (3) and its co-requisite, Essential Speech (1)).
+The Essential Learning Core (31 semester credit hours) and the Essential Learning Capstone (4 semester credit hours based on the Maverick Milestone (3) and its co-requisite, Essential Speech (1)).